Unit 5: PINNs on Basic Models

 What the package buys you: a one-line residual derivation (no hand-rolled dxdt), built-in collocation strategies, and a clean path from Optimization.solve to Adam, LBFGS, or any other adapter in the SciML stack.
 What you pay: heavier precompile and a lot of symbolic machinery between your problem and the gradient that ends up training the network.

 The declarative payoff of NeuralPDE.jl is that a different ODE is a one-line edit.
-Swap the equation in the sidecar script for the logistic equation \dot x = x(1 - x) with x(0) = 0.1 on t \in [0, 8] (exact solution x(t) = 1 / (1 + 9e^{-t})), re-discretise, and re-solve.
+Swap the equation in the standalone script for the logistic equation \dot x = x(1 - x) with x(0) = 0.1 on t \in [0, 8] (exact solution x(t) = 1 / (1 + 9e^{-t})), re-discretise, and re-solve.
 Compare the PINN to the closed form.
 Then look at what you did not have to touch — no hand-rolled dxdt, no loss assembly — and note the one thing you did have to reconsider (hint: the solution now saturates near 1; does the default network/strategy still fit it well at the plateau?).

 💡 Hint